wavefrontHQ/docs/pages/doc/tracing_external_services.md

 Wavefront can identify Java AWS services and Java databases in the [application map view](tracing_ui_overview.html#application-map).
 You can configure your OpenTracing, OpenTelemetry, or Spring Cloud Sleuth application to identify out-of-the-box external services or applications that your service communicates.

-{% include important.html content="OpenTelemetry is still at it is early stage.
-Therefore, if you want to configure external services for your OpenTelemetry application, contact [Wavefront Technical Support](wavefront_support_feedback.html#support) for help." %}
+{% include important.html content="This document shows you how to configure external services for your application instrumented with OpenTracing.
+If you have instrumented your application with OpenTelemetry and want to configure external services, contact [Wavefront Technical Support](wavefront_support_feedback.html#support) for help." %}

 ## Configure Out-of-the-Box AWS and Database Services